ricpote/moddedmindustry/SE202526/Milestone2/DesignPatterns/RicardoPote/README.md

 Concrete prodcuts:ex:new Item("copper") These are the specific Item class instances configured Creator:Items class
 Factory Method:load() method this handles object creation and configuration.
+3ºFacade Design Pattern:
+I identified this design pattern in core/src/mindustry/core/ContentLoader class.
+This class loads all game content(items,blocks,unitc,etc...) offering a simple interface for loading game content whitout revealing the complexity of these classes